-Working in this industry for over 15 years after film and law studies in Australia, Philippe has helped filmmakers from all around the world in selling and producing their independent feature films direct to worldwide distributors.
+Working in this industry for over 20 years after film studies in Australia, Philippe has helped filmmakers from all around the world in selling their independent feature films to worldwide distributors.

 The difference between TMA's services and those of other sales agents is clear and simple:

-TMA is usually offering a non-exclusive contract and will never promise you fame & fortune because nobody in this business can.
+TMA will never promise you fame & fortune because nobody in this business can.

 TMA started in 2017 but Philippe started in the distribution business in 2009 trying to bring Asian films to Australia at the time.
-2018, TMA relocated in Japan.
+2018, TMA relocated to Japan.

-In 2018 and 2019, Philippe worked with Brazilian production company O2 filmes (City of God - Blindness) to rescue the last feature film of Academy Award and multiple times Cannes' "Palme d'Or" nominee director Hector Babenco: "Meu Amigo Hindu".
-Mr. Babenco died in 2016 and the release of his last movie was put on hold.
+In 2018 and 2019, Philippe worked with Brazilian production company O2 Filmes (City of God - Blindness) to rescue the last feature film of the Academy Award and multiple times Cannes' "Palme d'Or" nominee director Hector Babenco "Meu Amigo Hindu".
+Mr Babenco died in 2016 and the release of his last movie was put on hold.

 Over a couple of months, Philippe was able to secure Worldwide distribution with Tricoast Worldwide - RockSalt Releasing including a Theatrical release in the US, and screening at the Cannes Film Market.
 The movie stars Oscar nominee Willem Dafoe and is now entitled "My Last Friend".
-Philippe also co-produced US Thriller Reversion, Ukrainian biopic Her Name Was Fanny and released Brazilian Horror Thriller My Dead Ones
+Philippe also co-produced US Thriller Reversion, and Ukrainian biopic Her Name Was Fanny and released the Brazilian Horror Thriller My Dead Ones